vlad-ion/planetrover/README.md

 ## Usage

-You can build and run the project,then type commands in, one command string per line and press enter.
+You can build and run the project, then type commands in, one command string per line and press enter.
 Rover starts at position 0,0 heading North on a 100x100 grid map by default.
 The default map can be changed from the appsettings.json file.

 When done, you can stop the simulation with Ctrl+C.

 Example:

 FFRFF

 (press enter)

 (rover moves and lists new position)

 BLBL

 (press enter)

 (rover moves and lists new position)

 ...